npeleg/brain_freeze/README.md

       -p/--port 8000                             \
       'rabbitmq://127.0.0.1:5672/'
     ```
-   the third argument is the message queue url
+   The third argument is the message queue url.

     &nbsp;
 - `parsers`